michaelmonson/zombie/README.md

 Before running the server in test or development mode, you need to run `make build` to compile javascript files.

-Instead of modifying `views/layout.jade` to add javascript file, edit `public/js/config.json`.
+Instead of modifying `views/layout.jade` to add javascript file, edit `config/common.json` in the `javascript` section.
 This let's the build know about your scripts and the order they are needed.

 ###To update to the latest boilerplate